syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 ![UWP treegrid shows with Copied data customized through CopyCellContent event](Clipboard-Operations_images/Clipboard-Operations_img4.jpeg)

-The below code example handled the copy operation when MappingName of a Column is Id.
+The following code example demonstrates how to handle the copy operation when MappingName of a Column is Id.

 {% tabs %}
 {% highlight c# %}